 - Trouble understanding information and making decisions

 Commonly, people with schizophrenia don’t know they have it, which can make treatment much more challenging.

 Get the real story behind some common myths.

 A person with schizophrenia doesn't have two different personalities.
-Instead, he has false ideas or has lost touch with reality.
+Instead, they have false ideas or have lost touch with reality.
 Multiple personality disorder is unrelated.